firstpromoter/fpr-instructions/billing-providers/custom.md

 # Tracking Sales via our API

-FirstPromoter allows you to track sales, refunds, upgrades, and cancellations through our API.
+FirstPromoter allows you to track sales, refunds, upgrades and cancellations through our API.

 ## Setting Up